p91g/patrick-moore.github.io/_posts/2023-10-01-blog-post-data_science_bikeshare.md

 - Pre-process built environment variables and spatially join with buffer zones

 **Stage 3**:
-- Generate statistical models to **understand relationships** and identify predictors.
+- Generate statistical models to **estimate relationships**.
-- Supported by machine learning and statistical models to make **predictions** for potential locations.
+- **Trip predictions** generated for candidate station locations.
 - Variation within and between cities is captured in one model using random effects.

 **Stage 4**:
-- Use an evolutionary optimisation algorithm to **search for solutions** for suitable station locations.
+- Use of an evolutionary optimisation algorithm to **search for solutions** for suitable station locations.
 - Objectives of efficiency and accessibility are compared, incorporating urbam morphology information.

 **Methodology diagram**